pbm009/Python-Telco-Churn-Survival-Analysis/README.md

 # Python-Telco-Churn-Survival-Analysis
-Survival Analysis using KaplanMeierFitter from Lifelines in Python.

 This is an individual project that I did for a BANA class at SHSU.
 I used the lifelines library to perform a survival analysis on the telco customer churn dataset.